Weeks-UNC/ShapeJumper_V1/README.md

 ### Requirements:
 Python 2.7  including modules numpy, matplotlib, argparse, re,
 ShapeMapper-V2, available at https://github.com/Weeks-UNC/shapemapper2
+In addition to having Shapemapper in your path, you should also add the `internals/bin` folder of Shapemapper to your path.
 Flash, available at https://sourceforge.net/projects/flashpage/
 BWA, available at http://bio-bwa.sourceforge.net/
 All programs should be installed and added to the path